planning applications & fee details

 For applications that require action by the Planning and Zoning Commission, please return the final plans at least four business days before the scheduled public meeting.

-Note: applications can only be submitted according to the Deadline Schedule.
+Note: Applications can only be submitted according to the Deadline Schedule.

-Planning Applications
+Online Planning Applications

-New Planning Project Software Launching — Thursday, May 1, 2025
+New Planning Project Software — MGO Connect

 Planning Department Fee Schedule